matwerber1/fusion-360-laguna-14bx-bandsaw-log-jig/README.md

 This is a jig in which you would secure a round log so that it cannot rotate while you make your first cut.
 Once you have a first cut, you can remove the log from the jig and use a regular bandsaw fence, or you can continue to make additional passes with the jig.

-There are quite a few similar project ideas on blogs and YouTube, but this design is mostly heavily influenced by the example shown at https://smallboatsmonthly.com/article/log-milling-sled/
+There are quite a few similar project ideas on blogs and YouTube, but this design is most heavily influenced by the example shown at https://smallboatsmonthly.com/article/log-milling-sled/

 # Notes